rei/rei-cedar-docs/docs/release-notes/winter-2021/README.md

 ### Sale Color Update

-TODO: cole will write this
-- update sale color tokens.
+- We have updated our sale color tokens to align with brand guidelines
-- new background-sale token. use with color-text-inverse
+- We have created a new $cdr-color-background-sale token.
+This should be used in conjunction with $cdr-color-text-inverse.

-### A11Y Testing Updates

-- wcag 3, etc.

 ## Bug Fixes